2010 United States House of Representatives elections in Michigan: District 13

 The 13th district included parts of Detroit and Lincoln Park.
-The district's population was 59 percent black, 28 percent white and 10 percent Hispanic (see Race and ethnicity in the United States Census); 76 percent were high school graduates and 15 percent had received a bachelor's degree or higher.
+The district's population was 59 percent black, 28 percent white and 10 percent Hispanic (see Race and ethnicity in the United States census); 76 percent were high school graduates and 15 percent had received a bachelor's degree or higher.
 Its median income was $32,212.
 In the 2008 presidential election the district gave 85 percent of its vote to Democratic nominee Barack Obama and 14 percent to Republican nominee John McCain.

 Democrat Carolyn Cheeks Kilpatrick, who took office in 1997, was the incumbent.
 Kilpatrick was re-elected in 2008 with 74 percent of the vote.
 In 2010 Hansen Clarke, a member of the Michigan Senate, successfully challenged Kilpatrick in the Democratic primary.
 In the general election Clarke faced Republican nominee John Hauler, a military contractor and the founder of the Metro Detroit Freedom Coalition; Green Party nominee George Corsetti, a criminal defense attorney; independent candidate Duane Montgomery, an information system consultant; and Libertarian Party nominee Heidi Peterson, an actress and model.
 John W. Broad, the president of Crime Stoppers of Michigan; Vincent T. Brown, a community organizer with Clean Water Action; Stephen Hume, a boat yard operator; and Glenn Plummer, the founder and chair of the Christian Television Network, also sought the Democratic nomination.
 Hauler ran unopposed in the Republican primary.

 In a poll with a sample size of 137, conducted by Practical Political Consulting and Inside Michigan Politics and released in June 2010, Clarke led with 27 percent to Kilpatrick's 19 percent.
 A poll of 400 likely voters conducted by EPIC/MRA on July 6 and 7, 2010, found Clarke leading with 44 percent to Kilpatrick's 31 percent, while Broad, Brown, Hume and Plummer collectively received 9 percent.
 In a poll conducted by The Detroit News and WDIV, released on July 16, 2010, 38 percent of respondents supported Clarke while 30 percent favored Kilpatrick.

 Kilpatrick raised $640,991 and spent $784,219.
 Clarke raised $578,399 and spent $346,510.
 Hauler raised $33,160 and spent $16,855.
 Broad raised $228,690 and spent $133,148.
 Plummer raised $55,113 and spent $53,401.

 Prior to the election FiveThirtyEights forecast gave Clarke a 100 percent chance of winning and projected that he would receive 68 percent of the vote to Hauler's 29 percent.
-On election day Clarke was re-elected with 79 percent of the vote to Hauler's 18 percent.
+On election day Clarke was elected with 79 percent of the vote to Hauler's 18 percent.
 Clarke ran unsuccessfully in the Democratic primary in the redrawn 14th district in 2012, when Hauler was again unsuccessful as the Republican nominee; and in 2014.